October 02, 2018 Mark Bornstein

 In the whirlwind of flights, happy hours and card-swapping, all those valuable in-person conversations can feel like they happened ages ago once you get back to the office.

-So how do the best marketers leverage the valuable connection of an in-person conversation at digital scale?
+So how do the best marketers leverage the valuable connection of an in-person conversation at a digital scale?
 Forrester analyst Laura Ramos recently examined this dilemma and found that leading B2B marketers add a virtual event component.
 At ON24, we’re seeing this trend heat up with many of our customers and partners making their in-person conferences available on-demand.

 Create a better content experience for attendees